Octadecatrienoic acid

-An octadecatrienoic acid is a chemical compounds with formula C_{18}H_{30}O_{2}, a polyunsaturated fatty acid with whose molecule has an 18-carbon unbranched backbone with three double bonds.
+An octadecatrienoic acid is a chemical compound with formula C_{18}H_{30}O_{2}, a polyunsaturated fatty acid whose molecule has an 18-carbon unbranched backbone with three double bonds.

-The name refers to many different structural and conformational isomers, that differ in the position of the double bonds along the backbone and on whether they are in cis ('Z') or trans ('E') conformation.
+The name refers to many different structural and configurational isomers, that differ in the position of the double bonds along the backbone and on whether they are in cis (Z) or trans (E) configuration.
 Some isomers have considerable biological, pharmaceutical, or industrial importance, such as: